opendcs/opendcs/README.md

 - `opendcs.rest.api.authorization.jwt.issuer.url`  - for openid authorization this is the Issuer URL

 ## OPENDCS Web Client
-The gradle task `./gradlew :opendcs-web-client:war` will create a war file in the `build/libs` directory.
+The gradle task `./gradlew :opendcs-web-ui:war` will create a war file in the `build/libs` directory.

 # CI/CD
 The GitHub Action workflow [default.yml](./.github/workflows/default.yml) contains the primary CI/CD pipeline for the project.